dnlmlr/zoxide/README.md

 ### Step 1: Install `zoxide`

-`zoxide` works across all major platforms.
-If your distribution isn't included in the list below, you can directly install the binary from GitHub:
+`zoxide` works across all major platforms (see [Repology]).
+If it is not available for your distribution, you can directly install the binary from
+GitHub:

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/ajeetdsouza/zoxide/main/install.sh | sh